Tribute to a Bad Man: Plot

 Rustlers steal horses belonging to wealthy Wyoming rancher Jeremy Rodock and shoot him.
-He is found by young cowboy Steve Miller, who digs out the bullet, saves Rodock's life and is offered a job at the ranch.
+He is found by young cowboy Steve Miller, who digs out the bullet, saves Rodock's life, and is offered a job at the ranch.

 Rodock believes in lynching rustlers personally without arrest or trial.
-His wrangler McNulty describes it as "a hanging sickness" to Rodock's woman, Jocasta Constantine, a former dance-hall girl ashamed of her past.
+His wrangler McNulty describes it as "hanging fever" to Rodock's girlfriend, Jocasta "Jo" Constantine, a former dance-hall girl ashamed of her past.

 McNulty makes a pass at Jo.
 A jealous and suspicious Rodock sees them leave a barn together and jumps to the wrong conclusion.
 He fires McNulty, then beats him viciously before ordering him off the ranch.

 Rodock sets out to find the men who stole his stock and murdered Whitey, a ranch hand.
 He rides to former partner Peterson's spread and demands to know if Peterson and son Lars were involved.
 They deny it, but Rodock soon comes to believe that Peterson and partners Hearn and Barjak are the thieves.
-He kills Peterson and hangs Hearn.
+During an ambush he kills Peterson and then hangs Hearn.

 Lars vows to avenge his father.
-He joins up with McNulty and Barjak and plan to steal every horse Rodock owns.
+He joins up with McNulty and Barjak and they plan to steal every horse Rodock owns.
 Steve is sickened by watching a man hang and Jo urges him to speak with Rodock about his vigilante ways.
 Steve has fallen in love with her and begs her to leave with him, but she will not.

-Valuable horses are stolen and McNulty files down the hoofs into bloody stumps.
-Rodock catches up to the three thieves, makes them dismount and remove their boots.
-At gunpoint, he forces them to walk to jail through sand, rock and cactus.
-Barjak ultimately passes out and McNulty begs for mercy.
+Valuable horses are stolen and McNulty cruelly files down the hoofs of the mares to cripple them and insure the foals remained where the rustlers could retrieve them.
+Rodock catches up to the three thieves and at gunpoint forces them to dismount and remove their boots.
+He forces them to walk to across barren desert jail through sand, rock and cactus, purportedly to jail them, but it's clear he wants to get revenge on them both not just rusting the horses, but also for being so cruel.